 Even when the communication is HTTPS-protected, it is impossible to know how the passwords are generated on the server side and whether they are stored.
 There could be a man-in-the-middle attack being performed on the connection.
 Such attacks are surprisingly common, and routinely performed by intelligence agencies using fakes certificates.
 Some malware and adware - even ones pre-installed on Windows laptops in the case of the Lenovo Superfish scandal - also spy on encrypted web traffic.
 Furthermore, web browsers cache pages, and you don't really want your passphrase to remain in a cache file for weeks, do you?

-Luckily, there is an easy way to generate strong passphrases for keys, such as SSH keys.
+It is also easy to generate random passwords and passphrase on the command line.
 This can be done with basic Unix commands.
 The generated passphrases are too complex to remember, but are very useful for applications where passphrases are needed for protecting machine keys and for SSH key management.
 The same commands can be used to generate passwords.

 The basic idea is to read from

 /dev/urandom, a device that produces high-quality cryptographically secure pseudo-random data.
 The device works by collecting entropy for interrupt timings, device latencies, keypresses, packet timings, and on some systems, hardware randomness sources.
 It then uses strong cryptographic hash functions to produce a continuous random stream from this data.
 On many systems, randomness is also carried on across reboots using random seed files.
 The output is then formatted to something user-readable.

 Any of the following commands can be used, depending on what tools are installed in the particular operating system:

 dd if=/dev/urandom bs=16 count=1 2>/dev/null | base64 | sed 's/=//g'